Dealing with a Dogs with Fears

 It’s heartbreaking to see an anxious dog respond to everyday events by trembling, cowering, balking on his leash – or even biting.
 If your dog seems generally uneasy, or is frightened by specific places or events, you’ll be happy to hear that he can learn to become more confident.

-Fear Can Be Good
+Fear Can Be Good in Dogs

 Fear can be a useful emotion for your dog.
 It warns him that something potentially painful, threatening, or dangerous is on the horizon, which may motivate him to escape.
 Or, if some ominous creature is approaching, his fear may lead to self-defense, perhaps causing the threat to withdraw.

-Learned or Innate?
+Is Dog Fear Learned or Innate?

 Fear may be a learned behavior, or it may be an intrinsic part of your dog’s personality.
 Some dogs are simply predisposed to be anxious and jumpy, just as others are stoic and resilient.
 The former may react with fear even to ordinary situations.
 For example, if your dog’s last veterinary visit was a little upsetting, you may have to carry him in for his next visit.
 Alternatively, a relatively resilient dog may acquire his fear because of an overwhelming, unforgettable adverse circumstance or event.
 Some important reasons for learned fear (and its exaggerated partner, phobia) include physical punishment, improper crating or other close confinements, and loud noises.
 If pushed far enough, your fearful or anxious dog may attempt to escape (sometimes frantically), submissively urinate, or even bite.

-Treatment of Fearful Behavior
+Treatment of Fearful Behavior in Dogs

 Regardless of its specific roots, there are some common denominators in treating fearful dogs.
 First, because fear is stressful, and because stress and anxiety interfere with behavior modification, some veterinarians believe anti-anxiety medication may sometimes be helpful.
 Medication can be used for short-term or long-term management of the problem.